Baby Blood

 The film was shown at the Avoriaz Fantasy Film Festival and the Sarasota French Film Festival in 1990.
 At Avoriaz, it became the first film to win a Jury Award despite not being in competition.
+In the United States, Dimension Films acquired home media distribution rights, releasing it directly-to-video in 1994 under the alternate title The Evil Within.
 In 2008, a sequel to the film was released titled Lady Blood.